Artificial-Pancreas/iAPS/README.md

 Translators can click the Crowdin link above.

 Code is open (and free) for everyone.
-For those of you who have asked about buying me a coffe for me to stay awake at night, my PayPal account is jon.m@live.se, but it's not anything I expect or will ever ask for from you.
+For those of you who have asked about buying me a coffe for me to stay awake at night, my PayPal account is jon.m@live.se (Sweden, Europe), but it's not anything I expect or will ever ask for from you.